 Also new for version 4 you can now place stop box pedals directly in the rack mode, and rack modules in the stompbox section.
 This has been something I’ve wanted to see for some time, and it brings so much more creative freedom to really mess up your sound

 Here is the complete gear list for the default Amplitube 4

-- 10 Stompbox Models – Acoustic Sim, Chorus, Flanger, Opto Tremolo, Delay, Wah Pedal, Diode Overdrive, Compressor, Graphic EQ, Volume Pedal (can be controlled by external controller)
+- 10 Stompbox Models – Acoustic Sim, Chorus, Flanger, Opto Tremolo, Delay, Wah Pedal, Diode Overdrive, Compressor, Graphic EQ, Volume Pedal (can be controlled by an external controller)